ALWYNWU/Calculator_BasedOnJs/README.md

-# Calculator Based On Javascript
+# Calculator Based On JavaScript
 A simple web calculator based on JavaScript, CSS and HTML

 Function: